 A nomination of a candidate for election must be given to the Chief Executive not less than 28 days before the Annual General Meeting at which the candidate seeks election.

-At the Annual General Meeting held in each even year the Music Industry Members will vote on each candidate.
+At the Annual General Meeting held in each year that a Music Industry Director position is available the Music Industry Members will vote on each candidate.

 If the number of candidates for election as Music Industry Directors is equal to or less than the number of vacancies, the candidates receiving a majority vote of the Music Industry Members cast in favour must be declared by the Chairperson of the meeting to be elected as Music Industry Directors.